 In life, when it gets dark is when some people find the opportunity to shine.
 While some may be swept away by the waters of an economic wave, those with foresight will be lifted by it.
 Boaz was one such person that was lifted by an economic wave while others drowned in it.

 The book of Ruth reveals Boaz’s character and some practical steps he may have taken during the famine in Bethlehem which may have made him soar above the tough times.
-For example, in this passage, we see how he negotiated with a close relative to acquire the inheritance of Elimelech, including Ruth, Mahlon’s widow – the timing of the negotiation, the place they met (at the gate where judicial matters are decided) the elders he got involved, ensuring everyone sat down, pretending at first that it was only about property and not the dead man’s wife, etc. So, it is safe to say he had great negotiating skills.
+For example, in today’s reference, we saw how he negotiated with a close relative to acquire the inheritance of Elimelech, including Ruth, Mahlon’s widow – the timing of the negotiation, the place they met (at the gate where judicial matters are decided) the elders he got involved, ensured everyone sat down, pretended at first that it was only about property and not the dead man’s wife, etc. So, it is safe to say he had great negotiating skills.

 Armed with the skills to negotiate, Boaz must have used it with his clients and suppliers alike to negotiate sales deals, payment plans, credit facilities, repayment of loans, discount prices, etc., he must have reappraised every business deal to work for the good of his organization.
 He must have approached his bankers to discuss the terms for his loans or to renegotiate the interests on them.

 One way of beating a famine or a tough economy, is to diligently manage your resources.
 Every business wants to maximize profit in these times, so you have to learn how to be a good negotiator and draw a hard bargain.
 Negotiation will help reduce your cost and cut your overhead; at every point in time you have to make sure you are getting value for your money.
 Don’t always take the first shelf price.
 Haggle prices with sellers and save yourself some cost.